openfisca/openfisca-doc/source/simulate/analyse-simulation.md

     rent<2011-01> >> [300.
 0.]
 ```

 The `rent` variable is indented to the right relative to `housing_allowance`.
-This says that `housing_allowance` variable called the `rent` calculation.
+This means that `housing_allowance` variable called the `rent` calculation.
 It was called on the same period, '2011-01'.
 As the [rent variable](https://demo.openfisca.org/legislation/rent)'s value was an input value given by our `TEST_CASE`, it was returned to `housing_allowance`.
 Then, as the [housing_allowance variable](https://demo.openfisca.org/legislation/housing_allowance) has a valid formula on '2011-01', it used the `rent` value to calculate its amount for its two households (`h1` and `h2`): `[75.
 0.]`

 Thus, on the left side of the double chevrons, you can read the trace from top to bottom to see the dependencies between the variables.
-And, on the right side, you can read it from bottom to top to see how the simulation result is built.
+And on the right side, you can read it from bottom to top to see how the simulation result is built.

-Likewise if you are calculating this `housing_allowance` on a large population, you will be able to check your calculation results with aggregated outputs.
+Likewise, if you are calculating `housing_allowance` on a large population you will be able to check your calculation results with aggregated outputs.
 To do so, you can add the `aggregate=True` option as follows:

 ```py
 simulation.tracer.print_computation_log(aggregate=True)